bartvanhalder/owlin-apidocs/README.md

 <div id='topic'/>
 ### Retrieving information about a topic

-which is shared among all the articles that talk about the same news within a two-days window.

 Once we lay our hands on a `topic_id`, we can get all sorts of useful information about a specific topic.
+Loosely said, different articles share the same topic when they talk about the same news event.
+In other words, when our system analyzes multiple articles that share enough keywords, it groups them under the same `topic_id`.

 ```python
 topic_id = articles_dict[0]["topic_id"]   # topic_id of the 1st matching article
 topic_response = requests.get("{0}/news-topics/{1}".format(base_url,topic_id), headers={"authorization": auth_token}).text